Catine ME

 Castine

-The bridge provides spectacular views of the Penobscot River and Bay along its expanse to Verona Island.
 Continuing on Route 1, you’ll cross a shorter bridge onto the mainland and travel east to Orlando.
-Then, you’ll follow ME-166 south to Castine Maine.
+Then, you’ll follow State Route 166 south about 15 miles to Castine, Maine.
+(And what a beautiful drive it is!)
+Here are some driving distances to help you plan your trip:

-Besides the biggest annual attractions, including the Fourth of July celebrations (which will include the return of the Pentagöet BBQ this year), Bastille Day with the Picnic en Blanc, the Castine Classic Yacht Race, and Open Lighthouse Day, Castine Maine is a year-round destination.
+Besides the biggest annual attractions, including the Fourth of July celebrations, Bastille Day with the Picnic en Blanc, the Castine Classic Yacht Race, and Open Lighthouse Day, Castine is a year-round destination.

 Spring in Castine

-Spring is a good time to visit if you want to see blooming wildflowers and wildlife coming out of hibernation.
-Temperatures average in the 60s around mid-May, which is usually when the flowers start to bloom.
+Spring is a good time to visit Castine if you want to see blooming wildflowers and wildlife coming out of hibernation.
+Temperatures average in the 60s (that’s Fahrenheit) around mid-May, which is usually when the flowers start to bloom.

 Castine in the Summer

-If you’re planning to enjoy warm-weather things to do in Castine Maine, the best time to visit is from late June to early September.
+If you’re planning to enjoy warm-weather activities, the best time to visit is from late June to early September.
 August is the best month for swimming with an average water temperature of 57 degrees.
 But, that’s still pretty chilly, so you might only want to dip your toes.

 Fall in Castine